Skip to main content

 screen shot of galaxy tool to download or upload data

-You need to move or copy your data files to the Galaxy folder in your home directory on Ceres to make them “visible” to Galaxy.
-Then, you will be able to upload/import the files using Galaxy.
-Remember, the default quota in SCINet galaxy is only 100 GB.
+You need to move or copy your data files to the Galaxy folder in your home directory and then you will be able to upload/import the files using Galaxy.
+Remember, the default quota in Galaxy is only 100 GB.
 Please contact us to increase your default quota.

 We recommend using Globus to move files to your Galaxy folder on Ceres.
 For instructions please see the Transferring Files Guide.

-NOTE: If you already have data on Ceres, simply copy files into your Galaxy folder on Ceres either via command-line (cp command) or by using a Filezilla-like tool.
+NOTE: If you already have data on Ceres, simply copy files into your Galaxy folder on Ceres either via command-line (cp command).
 These files will appear as if you had uploaded them via FTP and can be imported using the approach described below.

 IMPORTANT NOTE: Make sure when transfering files to consider how the files are being transfered, i.e. using cp or mv.
 Moving (mv) instead of copying(cp) will REMOVE the original files so it is recommended to use cp or review how you want your files to be handled before moving.

-Once your data files are in your Galaxy folder in your home directory on Ceres, go back to the “Upload File” screen and click “Choose FTP site”.
+Once your data files are in your Galaxy folder in your home directory on Ceres, go back to the “Upload File” screen and click “Choose remote files”.
 You will see the download/upload screen with a list of your files:

 screen shot of galaxy tool to download data from ftp